 To provide the opportunity for young adults to learn the skills (outdoor, professional, safety, communication, and childcare skills) required to become responsible camp counselors through the use of guided sessions and hands on experience with counselors and campers.

-First and Second Year CITs can choose either of the following sessions:
+First and Second Year CITs can choose either of the following session dates:

-CIT Session 1: Sunday, June 16 to Wednesday, July 10 (weekends off)
+CIT First Half: Sunday, June 19 to Wednesday, July 13 (weekends off)

-CIT Session 2: Wednesday, July 10 to Saturday, August 3 (weekends off)
+CIT Second Half: Wednesday, July 13 to Saturday, August 6 (weekends off)

 The program is for upcoming juniors and seniors in high school.
 Participants must be 16 – 18 years of age and/or have completed the tenth grade.
 Participants will be required to follow all the policies of Camp Wyandot and of the CIT program.
 Participants will be expected to participate fully in all aspects of camp life.
 CITs are role models for the younger campers and are therefore expected to adhere to higher standards.
 Participants must complete a CIT application packet and register as a camper.